w3f/polkadot-wiki/docs/learn/learn-staking.md

 not receiving rewards, your nominations are all waiting, or your active validator has 100% commission.
 However, if you bond funds close to the Minimum Active Bond, there could be several possibilities for not receiving staking rewards.
-The table below can be used to troubleshoot why you might not be receiving staking rewards using Polkadot-JS UI.
+The table below can be used to troubleshoot why you might not be receiving staking rewards using Polkadot Developer Interface.

 Rewards also do not begin immediately after nominating.
 A new nomination only starts earning once the stake is applied to a validator that enters the active set at the next election, which can take